uic-evl/DOE_DigitalTwin/README.md

 # EVL Digital Twin Efforts

+For more detailed documentation, please visit our [wiki!](https://github.com/uic-evl/digital-twin/wiki)

 ## Overview

 For this project, our goal is to create a "digital twin" of a given robot so that it can be controlled remotely through a virtual reality (VR) application.
 At its simplest, this will involve communicating between ROS2 and some VR-capable application.